mithat/RC5-preamp/readme.md

 You will need an [Arduino Uno](http://www.arduino.cc/en/Main/arduinoBoardUno), Guy Carpenter's [RC5 library](https://github.com/guyc/RC5), an IR remote control that can send RC5 preamplifier commands, and supporting hardware as documented below.
-(I used an
+I used an
 [RCA RCRN08GR](http://www.rcaaudiovideo.com/remotes/6-8-devices/?sku=RCRN08GR)
-universal remote during development.)
+universal remote during development, but in theory any universal remote that supports a Philips amp or receiver should work.

 RC5-preamp was built using the Arduino 1.6.1 framework.
 Other versions may work but are not supported.